It’s not that difficult to create a budget, what is hard is staying on budget.

 How to Monitor Your Budget Busters

 Instead of tracking every single expense, monitor your budget busters.
 You know what they are.
-Perhaps you go to your favorite clothing boutique and can’t say no to the latest seasonal fashions, or, you find it impossible to browse a bookstore or Amazon without stocking up on the latest bestsellers, or you go wine-tasting and end up signing up for multiple wine-club memberships.
+Perhaps you go to your favorite clothing boutique and can’t say no to the latest seasonal fashions, or, you find it impossible to browse a bookstore or Amazon without stocking up on the latest bestsellers.
+Doesn’t help that online shopping has made it all too easy to spend more money without any effort at all.

 The things we overspend on are as individual as we are.
 Identifying the culprits is the first step to successfully staying within a budget.